ymolists/website/src/routes/blog/from-gatsby-to-svelte.md

 ### What’s next?

-Head over to https://github.com/gitpod-io/website to look at the source code or experience how we work by opening an ephemeral development environment with the following button:
+Head over to https://github.com/gitpod-io/website to look at the source code or experience how we work by opening an ephemeral developer environment with the following button:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gitpod-io/website)

-To explore your own project in an online development environment, prefix your GitHub, GitLab or Bitbucket repository URL with `gitpod.io#`.
+To explore your own project in an online developer environment, prefix your GitHub, GitLab or Bitbucket repository URL with `gitpod.io#`.
 [Learn more about that in the documentation](/docs/context-urls).

 We welcome community contributions 🙏 .
 Please let us know what you think of the website and its implementation.